iranhoe/training-rxjs-basic/README.md

 To debug the code in VSCode, the extension mention below need to be installed and there is already some Launchers, just press F5 or select one from the VS Code.

+### Unit Test

+Jasmine is the tool used for unit test.
+Using VSCode extension [Jasmine Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-jasmine-test-adapter) is possible to debug the unit test

+In order to execute the unit test use ```npm run test``` it will create the bundles and execute the unit test or use ```npm run test:watch``` this webpack will check your unit test changes.

 ## Workspace

 Since some file and folders bother me, I excluded them from the VS Code explorer. if you want to see them, remember that you can enable them by change the [settings.json](./.vscode/settings.json)